joshuboi77/Scraps/THE_SCRAPBOOK.md

 # Scraps Language Manual

-A concise, complete reference to the Scraps language as implemented in this VM.
+A concise, accurate reference to the Scraps language as implemented in this VM.

-- Paradigm: expression-first, newline-terminated statements, arrow verbs for data movement.
+- Paradigm: expression‑first with newline‑terminated statements; control flow is statement‑based.
 - Values: `Int`, `Float`, `Bool`, `Str` (Unicode), `Box` (list), `Function`, `None`.
-- Purity: user function calls are pure by default (no env mutation).
+- Purity: user function calls are pure by default (no caller env mutation).
 Use `rewire` + `result(...)` for intentional side effects.
 - Identifiers: Unicode supported.

 ## Table of Contents